resamsel/timelapse/README.md

 $ make image video
 ```

-The files timelapse.png and timelapse.mp4 will be created.
+The files `timelapse.png` and `timelapse.mp4` will be created.

 ## Configuration

-Use several parameters to control the output:
+Several parameters can be used to control the output.

 ### Name